Roman helmet Imperial Gallic -G- Weisenau made of steel with crest

-- Long distance (back to front): approx. 21.6 cm
+- Long inner distance (back of head to forehead): approx. 21.6 cm

-- Short distance (ear to ear): approx. 20 cm
+- Short inner distance (ear-ear): approx. 20 cm

-- Weight (helmet only): approx. 1 kg
+- Weight (only helmet): approx. 1 kg

 - Stock: In Stock